IFB-ElixirFr/biosphere/docs/vm_connect.md

   cat $HOME/.ssh/id_rsa.pub
   ```

-  If you do not have already your SSH keys pair, you can create one with the following command.
+  If you got an empty answer, you do not have already a SSH keys pair, and you can create one with the following command.

+!!!
+Warning
+    If you have already a SSH key pair, you risk overwriting it with this new command..

   ```
   ssh-keygen -t rsa
   ```

 ##### 2. Open your account parameters page
   They are available from the user menu in the top-right corner of the Biopshere portal [[go](https://biosphere.france-bioinformatique.fr/cloudweb_account/settings/)].

 ##### 3. Click the Edit button.

 ##### 4. Copy your SSH public key in the `Pubkey` field.